Gilbert Leslie Eaton (Service No. 151)

 (1890 - 1963)

-Nevertheless the 21st Battalion eventually arrived at Anzac Cove on 7 September 1915.
-While fighting at Gallipoli Private Eaton injured his knee and was evacuated to hospital for treatment and spent about four weeks recovering.
-He rejoined his unit on 12 October 1915 still at Gallipoli where they undertook mainly defensive duties along the Australian line until December 1915 they were then evacuated after the decision was made to withdraw Allied forces from the peninsula.
+During his stay at Gallipoli, Private Eaton did however injur his knee and was evacuated to hospital for treatment spending about four weeks recovering.
+He rejoined his unit on 12 October 1915 while they were still at Gallipoli undertaking mainly defensive duties until December 1915.
+They were evacuated after the decision was made to withdraw all personnel from the peninsula.
 Only one 21st Battalion soldier was killed during the Gallipoli campaign Private James Martin who was only 14 years and nine months old and is believed to have been the youngest Australian soldier killed during the war.

-Following his discharge Gilbert Eaton returned to living in West Melbourne and working for the Victorian Railways.
-In 1923 he married Margaret May Cruickshank and the couple moved to Speight Street Newport where they lived and raised their two children.
-Gilbert continued working for the Victorian Railways until his retirement and the couple stayed at Speight Street until Gilbert passed away in November 1963 aged 73 and is buried in Altona Memorial Park.
+Following his discharge from the army, Gilbert Eaton returned to life in West Melbourne and his job working for Victorian Railways.
+In 1923 he married Margaret May Cruickshank and the couple moved to Speight Street Newport where they continued to live for many years and where they raised their two children, Margaret Jean and Alexander Leslie.